Work samples

 About A

-AZ was raised on the island of Guam from 1952 to 1963.
-In 1966 his family moved to the Panama Canal Zone where he began painting and exhibiting before graduating from high school.
-His initial influences were Chinese and Pre Colombian art, as well as his many explorations in Central American jungles.
-His original dream was to become an archeologist.
+AZ was raised on the western Pacific island of Guam from 1952 to 1963.
+After three years in California, in 1966 his family moved to the Panama Canal Zone where he began painting and exhibiting before graduating from high school with honors.
+His initial influences were seashells, Chinese and Pre Colombian art, as well as his many explorations in Central American jungles.
+His initial dream was to become a Central American archeologist specializing in the Pre Columbian civilizations.… more

 Abstractions and Metaphors